Comment on page

 3. Paste the tag

-[post-login:once]into the component name of the top-level app page, depending on the behavior you want to implement.
+[post-login:once]into the component name of the top-level app page, depending on the behaviour you want to implement.

 4. Paste the tag